In this investigation we take a look at:

 The timeshare industry speaks

-But Henry also touches on some of the issues that have given rise to complaints, such as having to book up to 12 months in advance.
+But Henry also touched on some of the issues that have given rise to complaints, such as having to book up to 12 months in advance.
 And if you want to cancel a booking any later than 45 days before the date, there is no refund.
-"All accommodation is subject to availability, which is clearly stated to members and is also set out in our product disclosure statement," Henry says.
+"All accommodation is subject to availability, which is clearly stated to members and is also set out in our product disclosure statement," Henry said.

-"Whilst we strive to attain 100% customer satisfaction and would clearly like to restrict the number of complaints to zero, what we do receive measured against the 65,000 members we have is small," he adds.
+"Whilst we strive to attain 100% customer satisfaction and would clearly like to restrict the number of complaints to zero, what we do receive measured against the 65,000 members we have is small," he added.

 The Australian Timeshare and Holiday Ownership Council (ATHOC) told us that timeshare operators are tightly regulated and are required to uphold a number of consumer protections when they promote and sell their schemes, including providing a product disclosure statement, allowing a cooling off period, and having an internal dispute resolution process.
 Customers can also file a complaint with the Financial Ombudsman Service or the Credit and Investments Ombudsman Service if they're not happy with the timeshare operator's response.

-"If a consumer was actually misled as to the benefits or features of timeshare and made a complaint to a timeshare business, the timeshare business would, on most occasions, offer to cancel the consumer's membership and refund monies paid," ATHOC general manager Laura Younger says.
+"If a consumer was actually misled as to the benefits or features of timeshare and made a complaint to a timeshare business, the timeshare business would, on most occasions, offer to cancel the consumer's membership and refund monies paid," ATHOC general manager Laura Younger told us.
 "Our industry goes to great lengths to ensure anyone who is considering buying into a timeshare scheme and anyone who does buy into a timeshare knows exactly what the costs and benefits are."

 Timeshare regulations and redress

 Is the timeshare industry regulated?